 If your employees’ job role requires them to operate any kind of company vehicle, then a Driver Screening Medical is integral.

-The HSE specifies that if you expose employees to hazards, you must reduce the risk as far as reasonably practicable.
-Make sure your business complies by getting in touch with our Derby based team today.
+The HSE specifies that if you expose employees to any sort of hazard, you must reduce the risk as far as reasonably practicable.
+Make sure your business complies with all relevant regulations by getting in touch with our Derby based team today.

 We provide health surveillance services in the following areas and the appropriate legislation is listed;

-Health surveillance usually takes place on customer sites, making it most convenient for you and helps us to fully understand your environment, and the risk this poses.
-The health surveillance process usually takes up to an hour.
+Health surveillance usually takes place onsite, making it most convenient for you and helps us to fully understand your environment, and the risks it poses.

-You should minimise your risk of litigation by getting your employees to undergo occupational health surveillance on employment, and throughout their career.
+You should minimise your risk of litigation by providing occupational health surveillance to new recruits, and then in regular intervals throughout their career.
 Our findings can help provide you with the reassurance that the measures you have in place to control risks are effective.
 We help you to put the right healthy surveillance policies in place to prevent repeated absences, helping you to increase productivity, and ultimately helps your employees to work better, healthier and more safely.

 We can help ensure that you remain fully compliant with all workplace and governmental laws that surround health surveillance in the workplace, whilst getting you the results you require.
 Contact us to discuss your requirements and we’ll help ensure your workplace remains safe and healthy.